PRBonn/puma/docker/README.md

 ## `apps` container

-This container needs to be built locally since it will use information of your current user.
+This container needs to be built locally since it will use the information of your current user.
 This looks tricky and complicated but it's the easiest way to share data between the container and the host-machine without needing to run unnecessary long commands.

-Additionally an env variable called `$DATASETS` is also shared with the docker container in case you have your data already somewhere else and you don't want to duplicate it on the [data](../apps/data) directory.
+Additionally, an env variable called `$DATASETS` is also shared with the docker container in case you have your data already somewhere else and you don't want to duplicate it on the [data](../apps/data) directory.

 Your user information is encoded in the [.env](../.env) file.
-If your user id and group id are not `1000` (defaults in debian-based sytem) then you need to change this file.
+If your user-id and group id are not `1000` (defaults in debian-based system) then you need to change this file.

 Using this container is trivial, plus it also comes packaged with nice tools